kozalosev/RenPy-Image-Puller/README.md

 If you want to pull images for only certain characters, pass a list of tags as the `only` argument.
 Another way to constrain the pulling is to use the `exclude` argument, which also gets a list of tags which must be skipped.
+There are other filters such as `has_components`, `exclude_components`, and `container_ids` as well.
+The first two ones are responsible for filtering over standard Ren'Py image modifiers.
+The last parameter lets you constrain pulling from containers up to determined list of indexes.